ShihanZENG/Awesome-DSDO/README.md

 ### Big Data & Analytics

-We will cover big data pipeple in the BDAO module and you will have chance to learn different concepts with big data including types of data, data retrieval, database for data data storage, data processing techniques, analytics and visualisation.
+We will cover big data pipeline in the BDAO module and you will have chances to learn different concepts with big data including types of data, data retrieval, database for data storage, data processing techniques, analytics and visualisation.
 There will be practical sessions for you to apply what you learn.

 If you would like to have some first ideas about big data and some key techniques, I am suggesting some extra reading for you.

 #### Big Data

 - [Big data: a revolution that will transform how we live, work, and think](https://go.exlibris.link/prCktgtH) - This is an enjoyable read because there are lots of story-telling to explore the impact of big data.
 The only drawback is that this book is published over 10 years ago, so some views might be outdated.
-But still think it could be quick read to understand big data.
+But still I think it could be a quick read to understand big data.
 - [Data Strategy : How to Profit from a World of Big Data, Analytics and Artificial Intelligence](https://go.exlibris.link/T9jzvT4d) - This book provides some interesting perspectives on how to source, use, manage and monetising data.
 The author Bernard Marr is quite well knowned in this area.
 He wrote a few books on big data.
 - [Big data in practice](https://go.exlibris.link/nBwqXBTn) - If you like to read some real-world examples to understand the impacts of big data, then this is the book for you.
-This books is talking about how 45 successful companies used big data analytics to deliver extraordinary results.
+This book is about how 45 successful companies used big data analytics to deliver extraordinary results.
 - [Storytelling with data: a data visualization guide for business professionals](https://go.exlibris.link/Sn14p4Pt) -  This book could be an easy read for understanding the role of data visualisation for presenting insights from data.
 We will cover more about data visualisation in class and you have lots of chances to practice data visualisation in BDAO module.

 #### SQL (Structured Query Language)